Did you know?

 Pomeranians speak only to Poodles and Poodles speak only to God. – Charles Kuralt

 The breed’s name comes from the German word “puddeln” meaning “to splash in water”.
-Appropriate, as this dog has historically been a water retriever and a circus performer.
+Appropriate, as this dog is the world’s oldest water retriever, circus performer, and truffle hunter.

 The Mini’s unusual clip seen in the show ring today is a highly stylized version of a functional coat trim.
 Originally, the coat was trimmed down to reduce the weight of the dog when he was swimming and retrieving waterfowl.
 Patches of heavier coat were left to protect the joints and vital organs from the cold water.

-Minis are not suitable for very young children but make good pets for children over 10 years old.
+Minis can be very sensitive to loud noises or sudden movements and are not suitable for very young children but make good pets for children over 10 years old.
 They are good watchdogs who will alert you to strangers.